-Directors of United, other than an employee of United or a bank subsidiary who serves on United's Board of Directors, received a retainer of \$10,000, \$2,000 per board meeting attended during 2001 and a \$5,000 bonus.
+Directors of United, other than employees of United or a bank subsidiary who serve on United's Board of Directors, received a retainer of \$10,000, \$500 per board meeting attended during 2002 and a \$2,500 bonus.
 Certain members of United's Board of Directors also serve as members of one or more of the Boards of Directors of United's bank subsidiaries, for which they are compensated by the bank subsidiaries.